DataDog/integrations-extras/webassembly-observe-sdk/README.md

 ## Overview

-This integration provides function traces from WebAssembly code running in your application.
-Gain insights into WebAssembly code performance and behavior including function call duration, execution tracing, and memory allocation.
+This integration provides function traces from WebAssembly (WASM) code running in your application.
+Gain insight into WebAssembly code performance as well as the following behavior: including function call duration, execution tracing, and memory allocation.

 Since WebAssembly code is executed in a secure & constrained environment, traditional techniques to monitor code do not work.
 Our specialized observability stack